Danielmelody/indexer-cli/README.md

 **Q: What is the difference between Google Indexing API and IndexNow?**

-A: Google Indexing API is specifically for Google Search and requires OAuth2 authentication with a service account.
+A: Google Indexing API is specifically for Google Search and requires a Google Cloud service account JSON key.
 It has strict quota limits (200 URLs/day) but provides detailed status information.
 IndexNow is an open protocol supported by multiple search engines (Bing, Yandex, Seznam, Naver) with higher limits (10,000 URLs/batch) but requires only an API key.

 **Q: Can I use both APIs together?**